ogeohia/BurritoBay-Customer-Purchase-Propensity-Predictor/README.md

 The final **Tuned LightGBM Pipeline** has been saved as `models/purchase_intent_pipeline.pkl`.
 This single artifact encapsulates all necessary preprocessing steps and the trained model.

-This pipeline is ready to be integrated into ShopBoys' operational systems:
+This pipeline is ready to be integrated into BurritoBay' operational systems:

 *   **Batch Scoring:** The pipeline can be used in scheduled jobs to score daily session data, generating lists of high-potential leads for email marketing automation or CRM updates (see example script in `src/deployment/predict.py`).
 *   **Real-time API:** The pipeline can be loaded into a web service (e.g., a Flask or FastAPI app) to provide low-latency purchase intent predictions for individual sessions as they happen, enabling dynamic website content, personalized recommendations, or proactive chat invitations (see example structure in `src/deployment/api/`).